 Candidates have to stand out in the three stages of the selection process to take up the service.
 The selection of the candidates will start with the screening round, i.e., Civil Services Preliminary (CSP).
 After taking the Preliminary examination, most of the candidates will be very eager regarding the probable cut off marks.
 One who secures the UPSC Cut off score in the Preliminary is only eligible for the Main Examination which will be held in September.

 The UPSC will be announcing the IAS cut off score only after a year.
 Aspirants are a bit confused about whether to start the preparation for Main Exam or not before the release of the Preliminary result.
 Hence, we bring you the expected UPSC cut off marks for General Studies (Paper-I), which is only considered for merit.

-The Commission has released the Civil Services Examination 2019 Cut-off score.
-We have listed the minimum qualifying standards/ marks secured by the last recommended candidate in various categories stages.
+The Commission will release the Civil Services Examination 2020 Cut-off score after declaring the final result.
+We have listed the expected minimum qualifying standards/ marks in various categories stages.

 In case two or more candidates have secured equal aggregate marks in Civil Services Exam, the tie will be resolved based on below principals.

 (i) Marks in the Compulsory Papers and the Personality Test put together is to be ranked higher.